astariul/oblique/docs/run.md

 ## Run from the command line

-If you don’t have Docker, you can also install clothion locally and run it from the command line :
+If you don’t have Docker, you can also install `oblique` locally and run it from the command line :

 ```bash
 pip install -e .
 OBLIQUE_DB_PATH="~/data/oblique.sql" oblique
+```

+!!! info
+    Note that if you use the command line instead of Docker, you need to build TailwindCSS yourself.
+You can do this by running :

+    ```bash
+    pip install pytailwindcss
+    tailwindcss -o oblique/static/tailwind.css --minify
     ```